 The Spanish capital city of Madrid is perfect for a city break or as a base to explore many of the wonderful towns and villages nearby.
 Whether you’re interested in checking out the famous artworks and baroque pieces you don’t even understand at the Museo del Prado, going about official business, or tasting first-hand what all the fuss around Calamari sandwiches is about, Madrid definitely has its charms.

-If arriving in Madrid by air, you will almost certainly be landing at Madrid’s Barajas Airport and the good news is getting from Madrid Airport to the city centre is a breeze.
+If arriving in Madrid by air, you will almost certainly be landing at Madrid’s Barajas Airport and the good news is getting from Madrid Airport to the Madrid city center is a breeze.

 The frustration of where you are and not fully understanding where you’re going is real.
-There is also the fear of being ripped off and that you might end up paying five times more than you should for travelling to the central Madrid from the airport.
+There is also the fear of being ripped off and that you might end up paying five times more than you should for traveling to central Madrid from the airport.

-Read on to see the best options for getting from the Madrid airport to city center.
+Read on to see the best options for getting from the Madrid airport to the city center.

 Madrid Barajas airport terminals